 💡TIP: Did you know that Ink Sinker is the secret behind making perfect petri dish coasters?
 It's true!
 Ink Sinker is a white alcohol ink that has a different density than the other colors, and it has the unique ability to push alcohol ink colors down through the resin, creating tendrils and other cool effects!

-1. Place your resin & hardeners in warm water
+1. Place your resin & hardener in a warm water bath

-Start by placing your closed resin and hardener bottles in a warm water bath for about 10 minutes.
+Start by placing your tightly capped resin and hardener bottles in a warm water bath for about 10 minutes.
 When they are nice and warm, take them out of the bath and measure equal parts resin and hardener into your mixing cup.

 Note: The bottles in the pic below are our 16 oz kit (8 oz resin + 8 oz hardener).

-You will need about 3 oz for each 4” coaster (That’s 1.5 oz of hardener, and 1.5 oz of resin).
+You'll need about 3 oz for each 4” coaster (That’s 1.5 oz of hardener, and 1.5 oz of resin).
 Gently stir your mixture for at least 3 minutes.
-Try to stir carefully so that you don’t end up with a lot of bubbles.
+Stir slowly so that you don’t end up with a lot of bubbles.

 2. Pour the mixture into your silicone mold

-Once your resin and hardener are thoroughly combined, pour the mixture into your silicone mold.
+Once the resin and hardener are thoroughly combined, pour the mixture into your silicone mold.
 Fill up each mold about half way.

 After using the color, drop the white Alcohol Ink Sinker over each of your color drops.
 Keep alternating between color and Ink Sinker until you're happy with your creation!